luc-lisi/tsup-plugin-prepend-directive/README.md

 ```

 ### Example
-Below is an example of how this plugin can be used to specify certain dist files containing "client only" React components to be prepended with the `"use client"` directive.
+Below is an example of how this plugin can be used to specify a group of dist files we want prepended with `"use client"` while leaving other files that are safe for server-side use unchanged.
+In this example, we can enable both minificaiton and code splitting without issue.

-This works even if splitting is enabled.

 ```typescript
 // tsup.config.ts